 This work is ever in flux.
 Paid subscribers can catch a behind-the-scenes look through Butter Money, sporadic missives from my work as a rural business owner and author in central Wisconsin.

 With a paid subscription, you’ll also have access to all of my personal finance classes — including my flagship class, The Budget-Free Fundamentals, where you get tools and lessons to take a financial inventory and reflect on your relationship with money.

 Sign up for an annual subscription and get 58% off your first year!

 If a paid subscription isn’t right for you, don’t worry — there’s plenty here for you to sink your teeth into, and I’m so grateful you’re part of this new kind of conversation about money.
 The vast majority of Healthy Rich content, including comments, are free for anyone, so please share your thoughts and pass these posts onto anyone else who needs a broader perspective on money.

 Oh, and… what’s with the avocado?

-Between the phrase “healthy rich” and the avocado logo mark, I’m guessing at least 20% of you signed up expecting recipes for superfood-brownies?
+Between the phrase “healthy rich” and the avocado logo mark, I’m guessing at least 20% of you came here expecting recipes for superfood-brownies?
 We don’t have those, but I’m glad you’ve stuck around for the money talk!

 The name came first.
 “Healthy Rich” found me as a shower thought, the opposite of “filthy rich,” which feels like the accepted goal of most personal finance advice.
 When I decided to make a personal finance site, I plucked the name from the archives of my brain, a good fit for the space I wanted to create for conversations that counter the filthy restriction, shame and greed wound up in budget culture.